NivethaKumar30/policy-iteration-algorithm/README.md

 ```

 ## OUTPUT:

+Optimal policy
+Optimal value function
-Mention the optimal policy, optimal value function , success rate for the optimal policy.
+Success rate for the optimal policy.

 ## RESULT:

-Write your result here
+Thus, a Python program is developed to find the optimal policy for the given MDP using the policy iteration algorithm.